tursilion/Classic99v4/readme.md

   3. This notice may not be removed or altered from any source distribution.

-There is a very good chance that Classic99 uses modified source.
+Classic99 uses modified source.
 Any modifications are tagged (mb).

 ---

 PDCurses is used in the Windows port and is available here: https://pdcurses.org/

 The core package and most ports are in the public domain, but a few files in the demos and X11 directories are subject to copyright under licenses described there.

 This software is provided AS IS with NO WARRANTY whatsoever.